Citybus Route 12A: Second introduction and Citybus takeover

 The route restarted operations on 11 September 1991, reusing the route number 12A from the CMB era and running as a loop service from Hong Kong–Macau Ferry Terminal to MacDonnell Road via Admiralty.
 It became Citybus' first franchised bus route, breaking the monopoly CMB had on franchised bus services on Hong Kong Island and making Citybus the fourth franchised bus operator in Hong Kong (after KMB, CMB and New Lantao Bus).
 On the first day, nine double decker buses were used on the route.

 On 15 February 1993, the starting point of route 12A was moved to Connaught Road Central.
 Fare discounts were simultaneously introduced for non-peak hours.
 It was moved again to its present terminus at Admiralty (Tamar Street) on 30 June 1994, with the return journey via Queen's Road, Pedder Street and Chater Road.
 In 1997, the route was rerouted to serve Garden Road cable car stop, with the fare discount scheme discontinued simultaneously.
 The rerouting was reversed in 2000, with a new special route 12S introduced between Garden Road and Admiralty replacing the deleted sector; route 12S would ultimately be withdrawn on 3 May 2004 due to "route restructuring".

 From 1 June 2016 onwards, Citybus implemented a next bus arrival time inquiry system on eight bus routes, including route 12A.
 On 17 July 2017, an express variant of the route was introduced, running on weekday mornings and skipping Central on the return journey from MacDonnell Road to Admiralty.

 Fleet

 When route 12A was operated by CMB, the fleet consisted mainly of non-air conditioned double decker Guy Arab V buses.

-Following its reintroduction by Citybus, brand new air conditioned Leyland Olympian double deckers were used on the route.
+Following its reintroduction by Citybus, 11 brand new air conditioned Leyland Olympian double deckers were used on the route.
 This was followed by Volvo B6LE and Dennis Dart single deckers.
 In 1998, the route started using MAN NL262s, which had a higher capacity than the previous fleet.
 In 2015, newer Youngman JNP6105GR and JNP6120GR buses were introduced to replace the previous ageing fleet.

 In September 2024, Citybus announced it was seeking approval from the relevant authorities for the reintroduction of double deckers on route 12A.
+On 10 April 2026, chairman of the Central and Western District Council Transportation Committee Jeremy Young joined a trial run of a double decker bus on route 12A, and announced that double deckers would be deployed on the route from 13 April onwards.

 When Citybus reintroduced route 12A, Leyland Olympian double decker buses were used.

 The MAN NL262, which had a higher capacity than other single deck buses, was introduced on route 12A in 1998.

+Double decker buses were reintroduced on route 12A in April 2026.